FourthState/plasma-mvp-sidechain/docs/architecure/store.md

 - transaction hash to transaction
 - position to transaction hash
 - deposit nonce to deposit
-- fee position to fee
+- fee position to total fees collected in block
 - address to wallet

 ## Wallet ##
-Wallets are a convience struct to maintain track of address balances, unspent outputs and spent outputs.
+Wallets are a convenience struct to maintain track of address balances, unspent outputs and spent outputs.